+Clostridium difficile, aka C-Diff, has resulted in a rather common infection diagnosis, with approximately 200,000 cases per year.
 Clostridium difficile is readily transmissible by traveling bacterial spores from person to person and notably hard to get rid of once it sets up shop in a medical or community environment.

 What is C-Diff?

 C-Diff or Clostridium difficile colitis is an inflammation of the colon caused by the Clostridium difficile bacteria.
 C. Diff bacteria are present all around us, in the air, water, soil, and fecal matter of humans and animals.
 Many people have the bacteria present in their intestines and never experience any adverse effects.

 Problems with the existing C. Diff bacteria often emerge when you take antibiotics to get rid of bacterial infection and get rid of the good bacteria that keep Clostridium difficile in check.
 You can also become infected with Clostridium difficile through contact with contaminated clothing or sheets and then proceed to touch your mouth or nose.